What is critical thinking? Write for two minutes.

 According to our textbook, to think critically, you must question not only the beliefs and assumptions of others, but also one’s own beliefs and assumptions (5).

-- Explore new beliefs.
+- Explore relevant issues.

 Every week, you will locate an article, news report, social media post, or ??? related in some way to the class discussion or readings.